Partial Identification in Matching Models for the Marriage Market: Conclusions

 \section{Conclusions}

-This paper investigates the identifying power of the 1to1TU model for the systematic match surplus and related policy-relevant quantities, when no parametric distributional assumption on the unobserved heterogeneity is imposed.
+This paper investigates the identifying power of the 1to1TU model for the systematic match surplus and related policy-relevant quantities when no parametric distributional assumptions are imposed on the unobserved heterogeneity.
 We conclude our analysis by highlighting three main findings.
-First, some nonparametric distributional assumptions on the unobserved heterogeneity are needed for the 1to1TU model to retain some information about the systematic match surplus with data on one large market (even after accounting for scale and location normalisations).
+First, we formally show that the 1to1TU model contains no information about the systematic match surplus without restricting the distribution of the unobserved heterogeneity.
 Second, we propose a computational approach for constructing the identified set of the systematic match surplus that is based on principles of linear programming and works under various classes of nonparametric distributional assumptions on the unobserved heterogeneity.
-Third, we use our methodology to re-examine some relevant questions in the empirical literature on the marriage market which have been studied under the Multinomial Logit assumption.
-Our results do not support the conclusions achieved under the Multinomial Logit assumption.
+Third, we use our methodology to re-examine some relevant questions in the empirical literature on the marriage market, which have been previously studied under the Logit assumption. {Our estimates show that, without parametric distributional assumptions, the 1to1TU model is inconclusive about the evolution of educational sorting and marital education premia across cohorts.
+Therefore, most of the previous evidence on increasing positive educational sorting and marital college premium is likely to be driven by the Logit assumption.
+Our paper illustrates the usefulness of partial identification approaches in testing the robustness of empirical results based on strong parametric assumptions.}

-Lastly, we remark that we have been able to practically implement our methodology for up to five types on each side of the market, by parallelising our codes and using cluster facilities.
-Many empirical applications to the marriage market consider between three and five types, especially when focusing on education levels.
-Scaling up further might be computationally difficult because the linear programming problems to solve become large in the number of unknowns and constraints.
-Similar curses of dimensionality are faced by other nonparametric and partial identification procedures, but this need not stop researchers from finding methodologies that are more robust than fully parametric approaches.

 \begin{description}

 \item \hypertarget{Abbott}{} Abbott, B., G. Gallipoli, C. Meghir, and G. L. Violante (2019): ``Education Policy and Intergenerational Transfers in Equilibrium,'' {\it Journal of Political Economy}, 127(6), 2569--2624.